this-is-pankaj/theSlotMachine/README.md

   - JQuery: Because it involves a lot of DOM manipulation with very less user inputs.
   - Gulp: To compile the scss into css files and minify the app files.

+  The app is completely responsive and will work smoothly on any mobile device.

   To start the application on your local system:
   - Clone the repo.
   - Run 'npm i' to install the node dependencies.
   - Run 'npm start' to get the app up and running on your browser 'http://localhost:9000/'.
+  - Run
+    > npm run build
+    for building the application for prod env.

   The "Turn Music on/off" button has been introduced to mitigate the autoplay issues in chrome browser.